jExbrayat/paragliding-ovalization/readme.md

 $I$: point of intersection between the pilot's ovalization trajectory $(IP)$ and the optimal placement in the thermal

 $\vec{i}$: vector of the pilot's ovalization movement

-# Problem

-Ovalization in thermalling is the action of circling a little bit upwind each turn in order to recenter the thermal when encountering wind drift.

-What distance do we need to recover each turn to return to the center of the thermal?
-What are the parameters that affect the need for ovalization?

-## The problem is formalized as follows:

-We consider a pilot and a thermal air particle starting from the same point $O$ at time $t_0$.

-After the pilot has made one turn, at $t_1$, the pilot's position $P$ is below the thermal particle's position $T$ since they are subject to the same wind drift but different vertical speeds.

-The pilot, aware of the need for ovalization, stops circling and goes upwind in a straight line to return to the strongest part of the thermal $I$ at $t_2$.
-The vector describing this movement is $\vec{i}$.
-Note that $\vec{i}$ is inclined upward since the pilot is still climbing while returning to the strongest part of the thermal.
-For simplicity, we assume the climbing rate to be constant.

-Let's calculate the horizontal distance covered until the pilot reaches the point of intersection $I$ with the optimal trajectory.

 # Calculations